 American football: While the key event in the NFL is the Super Bowl, Australians have a growing fascination with the entire season.
 Other prominent Australians to have played in the NFL include Darren Bennett and Saverio Rocca, who both started their careers in Aussie rules before becoming kickers.

 AFL: The no.1 football code in the country is a huge betting sport.
-The reigning champs are the Western Bulldogs who broke a 61-year premiership drought to win the 2016 decider.
-Prior to this Hawthorn had won three flags in a row to make them the most successful modern team.
+Richmond won the 2017 decider, breaking one of the longest premiership droughts in the competition.
+It mirrored the Western Bulldogs 2016 win after they broke a 61-year premiership hiatus.
+Prior to this Hawthorn had won three flags in a row to make them the most successful, alongside Brisbane, modern team.

 Baseball: Another sport based in the USA, that has a big following with punters on our shores.
 As a wagering sport it has many dedicated fans.
 There are competitions based all around the world that you can bet on, but without a doubt the Major League in the USA is the no.1 drawcard